 Set The Budget

 A good night’s sleep starts with the right bedding.
-Setting a budget is an important first step in finding quality sheets and blankets that will last for years.
+Setting a budget is an important first step in finding quality sheets and weighted blanket that will last for years.
 To get the most out of your money, it may be helpful to look at what types of materials are available and find one that fits your lifestyle.

 Consider factors such as seasonality, desired comfort level, and cost when picking a material that works with your budget.
 You can also go online and read reviews of different brands or speak with someone who knows more to help make the best decision for you.
 Additionally, many shops like Puffy offer discounts, so you should take advantage of their memorial day mattress sale and other seasonal offers.
 With a little bit of research, you’ll be sure to find the perfect bedding—and some extra savings too!

 Quality bedding can really make a difference in your sleep quality.
 You want to find sheets that are soft, durable, and won’t pill or snag easily.
 Look for higher thread counts (over 400), as that usually indicates the fabric will be softer, more breathable, and have a longer lifespan than lower thread count sheets.
 Pay attention to construction details such as reinforced seams and edges—these will help keep your bedding intact even after multiple washes.
 Finally, if you’re looking for mattress comfort, consider purchasing a mattress pad with additional cushioning like memory foam; this could provide extra support while also preventing dirt and dust from accumulating inside the mattress.